hellofresh/kangal/docs/user-flow.md

 The report for a particular test can be found by the link `https://${KANGAL_PROXY_ADDRESS}/load-test/loadtest-name/report/`.

-> Report persistance depends on the backend implementation.
+> Report persistence depends on the backend implementation.

 ## Delete
 Delete your finished load test.